Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

 tags: "Admin system settings configuration SSL EOP tools keytool openssl" -->

-## Who Should Read This Document
-This is an overview of useful commands and introductory principles for a person assuming system administration of Contrast TeamServer EOP, where SSL is part of your deployment.
-The examples presented below are not intended to provide step-by-step instruction, but rather to assist in describing workflows where SSL could be used, as well as the commands possible for implementation and debugging.
+The following commands and introductory principles are useful for a user assuming the SystemAdmin role of the Contrast application, in which SSL is part of your Enterprise-on-Premises deployment.
+The following examples are intended to help describe workflows in which SSL could be used, as well as the possible commands for implementation and debugging.

-At Contrast, we typically see three workflows where SSL is added:
+There are three workflows in which Contrast users typically add SSL:

-* Setting up TeamServer UI HTTPS
+* Setting up Contrast UI HTTPS
-* Integrating with LDAP or Active Directory where you see `ldaps://`
+* Integrating with [LDAP](installation-setupauth.html#ldap) or [Active Directory](installation-setupauth.html#ad) where you see `ldaps://`
-* Securing communication between agents and TeamServer
+* Securing communication between agents and the Contrast application

 ## Keytool

-### Create A Keystore And Keypair
+### Create a Keystore And Keypair

-The command below will create a new keystore (if one does not exist), new keypair, and an alias called "teamserver".
+The command below will create a new keystore (if one does not exist), keypair and an alias called "teamserver".

 ```
 keytool -genkeypair \